Training to Become a Certified Jungian Analyst

 As the largest Jungian Institute in North America, with a forty year history of training Jungian analysts, the IRSJA and its affiliated seminars offer a unique model of training by combining small, local group seminars with national meetings and faculty.
 Training candidates meet monthly in local seminars (such as Boulder) during the academic year, while attending two national meetings, one in the spring and one in the fall.
 This model provides analysts-in-training with both the advantages of a small group learning environment, and opportunities for study and supervision in a national network of over 200 Jungian analysts, with widely varied specialties and expertise.
 The specific requirements and official training manual for those wishing to apply are available by visiting www.irsja.org

 The following is the IRSJA application that is used when applying to this analytic training program.
 An individual must be attending a local affiliate seminar prior to applying to the IRSJA.
-Applications for training are submitted to the local seminar training committee by January 1st of every year and the local interview process take place in January/February of every year.
-If accepted by the local seminar’s training application committee, you may then apply to the IRSJA training program.
+The Boulder Jung Seminar requires applicants to be in the seminar for a year prior to submitting an application.
+The application for training is submitted to the local seminar training committee by January 1st of every year and the local interview process take place in January/February of every year.
+The IRSJA training process is a mixture of readiness and eligibility.
+If you are accepted by the local seminar’s training application committee, you may then submit your application to the IRSJA training program.
 The national interviews take place at the spring meeting in April, which is currently scheduled to be held in Santa Fe for the next few years.